The Lending and Secured Finance Review: Norway

 The European Union's banking prudential requirements (CRD IV and CRR) was fully implemented in Norway at the end of 2019, thus levelling the regulatory playing field between Norwegian banks and foreign banks operating in the Norwegian market through branches or cross-border passports.
 Further, the EU Bank Recovery and Resolution Directive (BRRD) was implemented in Norway on 1 January 2019 and the Norwegian Financial Supervisory Authority communicated its MREL (Minimum Requirement for own funds and Eligible Liabilities) capital requirements for the nine first Norwegian banks in December 2019.

 Over the next few years, the new prudential requirements to be introduced by the European Union's 'Risk Reduction Package' (which includes CRD V and CRR II) will continue to have an impact on the activities of Norwegian banks.
-Further, a legislative proposal for implementation of the European Union's securitisation regulation in Norwegian law was submitted for hearing in June 2019 but no formal legislation has yet been passed in this regard.
+Further, legislation implementing the European Union's securitisation regulation in Norwegian law was passed in April 2021 and is expected to take effect in late 2021 or early 2022.
+Additionally, a proposal for legislation implementing the EU rules for ELTIF and MMF funds was published by the Norwegian Ministry of Finance in April 2021.

 The upcoming amendments to Norwegian law and the EEA Agreement are expected to result in less 'gold-plating' and special Norwegian rules for banks and other financial market participants in the future.
 Norwegian authorities will need to pay increased attention to EEA-relevant financial markets legislation coming out of the European Union and will have less freedom to implement bespoke domestic solutions.

 Norwegian borrowers are currently not subject to withholding taxes on payments to lenders.
-Legislative committees have suggested that Norway should also implement withholding taxes on payments on (inter alia) interest payments; however, currently the proposal indicates that only loan transactions between certain related parties will give rise to withholding tax on interest payments.
-Further, Norway has a large number of double tax treaties with other jurisdictions where the right to charge withholding taxes to parties in the other jurisdiction is waived by Norway, and it is therefore likely that even if Norwegian authorities decide to implement withholding taxes on related party loans to a borrower in Norway, it will probably take some time before the legal basis for claiming withholding tax becomes effective towards lenders in a large number of jurisdictions.
+Legislative committees have suggested that Norway should also implement withholding taxes on payments on (among other things) interest payments; however, currently only loan transactions between certain related parties will give rise to withholding tax on interest payments (effective from 1 July 2021).
+Further, Norway has a large number of double tax treaties with other jurisdictions where the right to charge withholding taxes to parties in the other jurisdiction is waived by Norway.
+Even though Norwegian authorities now implement withholding taxes on related party loans to a borrower in Norway, it will still take time before the legal basis for claiming withholding tax becomes effective towards lenders in a large number of jurisdictions.

 No Norwegian stamp or documentary taxes are applicable in connection with the establishment, trading or enforcement of a loan under Norwegian law.
 Perfection or registration costs for security, and court fees for enforcement procedures are nominal only and unrelated to the amount of the loan or security in question.

-The standard Loan Market Association (LMA) Foreign Account Tax Compliance Act (FATCA) riders are customarily included in loan agreements made under Norwegian law.
+The standard Foreign Account Tax Compliance Act (FATCA) riders prepared by the Loan Market Association (LMA) are customarily included in loan agreements made under Norwegian law.
 Norway and the United States have entered into an agreement of automatic exchange of tax-relevant information, thereby limiting the risk of any FATCA liabilities for Norwegian lenders.

 Credit support and subordination

 Obtaining security is straightforward and there are only nominal registration fees involved in the uptake of security.
-However, the financial assistance limitations for target companies as mentioned in Section IV.ii will apply similarly to security granted by a Norwegian target company for the benefit of a lender of acquisition financing granted in connection with the purchase of shares in the Norwegian company or the purchase of shares in its parent company.
+However, the financial assistance limitations for target companies as mentioned in Section IV.ii also apply to security created by a Norwegian target company for the benefit of a lender of acquisition financing granted in connection with the purchase of its shares or the purchase of shares in its parent company.

 Mortgages over real registered asset classes are also easily obtained by filing simple standard forms with the relevant Norwegian registry.
 Mortgage over real estate is obtained by filing the mortgage form with the Norwegian Land Registry, mortgages over vessels are obtained by filing the mortgage form with the Norwegian Ship Registry, and mortgages over aircraft and certain equipment related to aircraft (in accordance with the Cape Town Convention) are obtained by filing a mortgage form with the Norwegian Civil Aircraft Registry.

 Generally, under Norwegian law, agreeing to a floating charge over all assets owned by a debtor from time to time is not allowed.
-Much of the same effect can, however, be achieved because floating charges over specific asset classes are allowed.
+However, much of the same effect can be achieved because floating charges over specific asset classes are allowed.
 This covers floating charges over a debtor's trade receivables from time to time, as well as its inventory and its operating assets.
 These floating charges are obtained and perfected by way of filing standard forms with the Norwegian Registry of Movable Property.
 The floating charge over operating assets also comprises all intellectual property used by an entity in its operating business.
-It is also possible to take out a separate security over patents (and applications for patents), and this security will particularly cover patents that are not used by the debtor in its own operations, but rather developed for sale or licensing to third parties.
+It is also possible to take out a separate security over patents (and applications for patents), and this security will cover patents that are not used by the debtor in its own operations, but instead developed for sale or licensing to third parties.

-Assignment of specific monetary claims is possible and customary under Norwegian law; however, a Norwegian company can only assign as security any future monetary claim for payment in a specifically mentioned legal relationship, with the further limitation that the contractual position as such cannot be assigned (contrary to what is possible in some other jurisdictions).
+Assignment of specific monetary claims is possible and customary under Norwegian law.
+However, a Norwegian company can only assign as security any current or future monetary claim for payment in a specifically mentioned legal relationship; other contractual rights and interests cannot be assigned (contrary to what is possible in some other jurisdictions).
 Charges over bank accounts are possible, under Norwegian law, in the form of an assignment of the monetary claim against the bank for amounts deposited to the account.
 Such security may cover a fixed amount deposited on a blocked account or it can be a claim against the amounts from time to time standing to the credit of an operating bank account.
 Assignments of monetary claims are perfected by notification to the debtor of the claim.

 ii Guarantees and other forms of credit support

-Granting of guarantees is possible and customary in Norway; however, the granting of parent company guarantees may have adverse consequences for tax reasons (see Section III) and are therefore usually avoided if the borrower is a Norwegian entity.
+Granting of guarantees is possible and customary in Norway; however, parent company guarantees may now have adverse consequences for tax reasons (see Section III) and are therefore usually avoided if the borrower is a Norwegian entity (unless it can be verified that an exemption from the tax deduction limitation on interest will apply).

 Guarantees from subsidiaries are common in all types of corporate and acquisition financings.
-Norway, however, has traditionally had strict financial assistance rules, which means that a Norwegian target company may only grant guarantees or security, or advance funds in connection with an acquisition of the shares in the Norwegian entity or the parent company of the entity, with very strict limitations.
-New legislation has been introduced to ease the possibility for a Norwegian target entity to grant security for acquisition financing with effect from January 2020.
-However, there is uncertainty as to the interpretation of these new financial assistance rules as there are statements in the preparatory works to the new legislation that are not easily complied with in practice.
-We therefore recommend that updated advice is sought before structuring a financing of a Norwegian target company.
+Norway has traditionally had strict financial assistance rules, which has meant that a Norwegian target company has only been able to grant guarantees or security, or advance funds in connection with an acquisition of its shares or its parent company, subject to very strict limitations.
+New legislation has been introduced to ease the possibility for a Norwegian target entity to grant security for acquisition financing with effect from January 2020 and, following clarifications by the authorities as to the interpretation of these new financial assistance rules, it is now generally also considered possible for the lenders under an acquisition financing to obtain guarantees and security from a target company (and its subsidiaries) if certain procedures are complied with.

 Norwegian entities (and their boards of directors) will generally have an obligation to act in the best interest of the company and ensure that there is sufficient corporate benefit when undertaking a transaction.
 This will, as a main rule, also apply to the granting of guarantees to related parties.
 Calculating the actual arm's-length consideration for a guarantee or security interest under Norwegian law can be complicated, but lenders should make sure that arrangements are in place ensuring that arm's-length provisions are paid to protect their security position, as this will typically be an assumption under the relevant legal opinions granted in favour of the lenders (see Section V).